 Dream11, which has grown its user base to over 100 million, plans to capitalize on the growing popularity of fantasy sports in India.
 Investments in Dream11 have come from all over the world as the company has grown.
 Among the company’s investors are Kalaari Capital, Tencent, Multiples PE, Steadview, and Falcon Edge Capital.

 7. Ola – $3b:

 The founders of Ola Cabs had the vision to provide their users with an affordable and convenient option of transport.
-As a result of delivering on their vision, they were able to create value.
-Ola Cabs’ high standards have made it one of the most recognizable taxi companies among all those that offer cab services in India.
+Because of delivering on their vision, they could create value.
+Ola Cabs’ high standards have made it one of the most recognizable taxi companies, among all those that offer cab services in India.